AkashMasterBranch/StartingOffWithGit-Github/README.md

 > cd c:/users/andthenwhereveritslocated

 Next, use "git init" to manage projects in the folder of the directory you are in.
-Git will now store information about the project here.
+Git will now store information about the project here. (if making repo local to computer only, not on github)

+or to clone someone else's or my stuff on github do:
+> git clone git@github.com:name/project.git

 -----
 Staging Environment is a temporary area to store files we may want to commit later on.